ilanman/Rpres_ML/index.md

 - In the kNN `Exercise`, we cheated...kind of
   - Train model - 50% of data
-  - Tune parameters on validation set - 25% of data
+  - Tune parameters on cross validation set - 25% of data
-      - (optionally) retrain final model on training and validation set (maximize data points)
+      - (optionally) retrain final model on training and validation set to enhance model robustness
   - Test final model - 25% of data